TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 * SwapControlCenter: fixed saving popup.
 * Headers for multiple products have been fixed to the screen side when scrolling the page for better accessibility.
 * Takeprofit Bridge: Tools buttons have been aligned to the current design.
+* 'Delete' buttons have been aligned for the following products: Takeprofit Bridge MT4/MT5, Dynamic Leverage MT5.

 ## Version 2025.8.22.1010 (22 August, 2025)
 ### Changes